D-Melissa/Korean-Drama/README.md

 Why not explore list of "Korean Drama"?

-There are so many k-drama's released every year, having different rating rate and streamed on various on Network belonging to different genre, with different stories.
+There are so many k-drama's released every year, having different ratings and streamed on various on Network belonging to different genre, with different stories.

 I created this two tables from scratch, to practice some basic SQL skills.